mesosphere/dcos-docs-site/pages/1.13/installing/evaluation/aws/index.md

 Terraform also makes it easy to upgrade our cluster to a newer version of DC/OS.
 If you are interested in learning more about the upgrade procedure that Terraform performs, please see the official [DC/OS Upgrade documentation](/1.13/installing/production/upgrading/).

 1. In order to perform an upgrade, we need to go back to our `main.tf` and modify the current DC/OS Version (`dcos_version`) to a newer version, such as `1.12.3` for this example.
-.

     ```bash
     dcos_version = "1.12.3"
     ```

-1. Re-run the execution plan, temporarily overriding the default install mode by setting the flag to read in the extra variable.
+1. Re-run the execution plan, terraform will notice the change in version and run accordingly.

     ```bash
     terraform plan -out=plan.out